holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/05_robozzle/lesson_plan.md

 ### Homework

-- Finish up to level 3.3 of Robozzle worksheet
+- Finish up to level 2.3 of Robozzle worksheet
-- TIL Entry on the function call stack
+- Finish Reflection of Robozzle worksheet